turingcompl33t/site/posts/2020-9-01-coroutine-map.md

----
-layout: post
-title: "Accelerating Map Multi-Lookup with Coroutines"
+## Accelerating Map Multi-Lookup with Coroutines
----

 In this post we'll explore an approach to using C++20 coroutines to hide memory stall latency when performing bulk lookup operations on a data structure that exceeds the size of last-level cache.